StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/building-a-markdown-blog-with-blazor-and-docker/index.md

 [This video](https://youtu.be/B2TWGlE8noU?si=932lYmkT5Y2Yi8-Y) from [codepey](https://www.youtube.com/@codepey) was really helpful for laying out the overall architecture of the blog and pointing me towards a great library called [Markdig](https://github.com/xoofx/markdig) that I could use to convert markdown to HTML.

 I also found [this in-depth series](https://chrissainty.com/series/building-a-blogging-app-with-blazor/) from [Chris Sainty](https://twitter.com/chrissainty) that covers building a blogging app with Blazor.
-I did not read all the posts in the series because I was really looking to build an entire CRUD app and it is a bit dated now that .NET 8 is out, but from a quick scan of the posts it looks like a great resource for anyone looking to build a complete blogging app with Blazor.
+I did not read all the posts in the series because I wasm't really looking to build an entire CRUD app and it is a bit dated now that .NET 8 is out, but from a quick scan of the posts it looks like a great resource for anyone looking to build a complete blogging app with Blazor.

 ## What Does This Look Like?